mansi2804/Flashcards/README.md

 🌟 Features
+.
 Deck Management
 Create, edit, and delete flashcard decks.
-Load a starter set of decks from JSON to quickly populate content.
+Load a starter set of decks from a JSON file for quick setup.

+.
 Flashcard Management

-Add, edit, delete, and sort flashcards within a specific deck.
+Add, edit, delete, and sort flashcards within specific decks.
 Sort cards alphabetically or by creation date.

+.
 Quizzes

-Run quizzes from a selected deck with shuffling and “peek” features to review answers.
+Run quizzes from selected decks, with options to shuffle and “peek” at answers.
-Track progress with indicators showing the number of questions answered and total cards viewed.
+Track progress with indicators for questions answered and total cards viewed.

+.
 Responsive Design

-Automatically adjusts to different screen sizes.
+Adjusts layout based on screen size.
-Compact layouts for mobile and merged views for larger screens.
+Compact view for mobile and combined views for larger screens.

-Data Persistence
+.Data Persistence

-Uses SQLite to save decks and cards locally, preserving data between sessions.
+Saves decks and flashcards locally using SQLite, preserving data between sessions.

 💻 Tech Stack